Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

  =============================  [ INTRODUCTION ]  =============================

-The intent of this project was the premise of my Master's thesis, which was to use the Emotiv Insight, a commerically available EEG headset to control an open sourced, electrical wheelchair with PLA-based 3d printed components that could be either retrofitted, or modified to fit any commonly available push wheelchair for those who don't have the financial resources and/or the physical capabilities to control an electric wheelchair.
+The intent of this project was the premise of my Master's thesis which involved an Emotiv Insight, a commerically available EEG headset to control an open sourced, electrical wheelchair with PLA-based 3d printed components that could be either retrofitted, or modified to fit any commonly available push wheelchair for those who don't have the financial resources and/or the physical capabilities to control an electric wheelchair.

-My intial intentions were to use both the Emotiv Insight and an Arduino microcontroller to control four directional LEDs successfully, then I would step it up and control an Arduino-based RC rover and finally the proposed open-sourced wheelchair.
+Before controlling the proposed wheelchair my intentions were focused on controlling four LEDs successfully.
+I would then step it up to see if I could successfully control an Arduino-based RC rover before finally controlling the proposed open-sourced wheelchair.
 The first step taken was to gain access to the streaming EEG data under the assumption that all five EEG signals were to fall within a certain range when the user thought/concentrated on thinking up, down, left, or right.

-However, gaining access to the streaming EEG data would require a montly subscription to Emotiv which cost around $100 as of the fall semester of 2018 when I first started this project.
-Since then Emotiv had implimented a multi-tier pricing, regardless of the pricing, I wanted to avoid paying any sort of montly fee.
-Fortunately enough, I somehow stumbled upon the "Emotiv SDK - Community Edition" which provided numerous coding examples that mimicked various functions found in other programs provided by Emotiv.
+However after gaining access to the streaming EEG data would require a montly subscription to Emotiv which cost around $100 as of the fall semester of 2018 when I first started this project.
+Since then Emotiv had implimented a multi-tier pricing, but I was strongly against paying for any sort of subscription with the intentions of making the wheelchair as affordable as possible.
+Fortunately enough, I somehow stumbled upon the "Emotiv SDK - Community Edition" which provided numerous coding examples that mimicked the funcionality of the programs provided by Emotiv.

 I'm not entirely too sure how long the repository I found the community SDK will stay active, but for now it can be found here --> https://github.com/pandark/emotiv-community-sdk

 IT'S IMPORTANT TO TAKE NOTE THAT THIS ENTIRE PROJECT WAS DONE IN C++ WITH WINDOWS 10.